githubtraining/reviewing-a-pull-request/responses/01_intro.md

 ### :keyboard: Activity: Assign yourself to this issue

-1. On the right side of the screen, click the `assign yourself` text under the **Assignees** section.
+1. On the right side of the screen, click the `assign yourself` text under the **Assignees** section

 <hr>
 <h3 align="center">I'll respond below for your next step</h3>